GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 ### Connect and configure a microphone

-The solution uses a microphone connected to the Raspberry Pi for recording the dialog.
+The solution uses a microphone connected to the Raspberry Pi for recording the dialogue.
 Raspberry Pi does not have analog microphone or line level inputs.

-There are several options to get spoken dialog audio into the Raspberry Pi:
+There are several options to get spoken dialogue audio into the Raspberry Pi:

-- Using a USB microphone.
+- USB microphone.
-- Using a USB sound card with an analog microphone connected to the card’s 3.5mm input.
-Alternatively you can connect any line-level audio feed to the sound card.
+- USB sound card with an analog microphone or any line-level audio feed connected to the sound card’s 3.5mm input
-- Using a Bluetooth microphone.
-This can be more complex to set up, and is out of scope for this tutorial.
+- Bluetooth microphone (This can be more complex to set up, and is out of scope for this tutorial.)

-Execute the following steps to connect and test a microphone with your Raspberry Pi:
+Connect and test a microphone with your Raspberry Pi:

-1. Connect the USB microphone to the Raspberry Pi or a USB soundcard to the Pi, and an analog microphone to the sound card.
+1. Connect the USB microphone to the Raspberry Pi or a USB soundcard to the Raspberry Pi, and an analog microphone to the sound card.

 1. Execute `lsusb` to list connected USB devices.
 The command should display something similar to the below example.
 The output shows that the second line